vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 >👉 The demo found in this workspace uses a [mock data service](../../../src/app/services/mock-item.service.ts) instead of the real one, which provides a minimal set of data and functions, just required for the components to function.

-Various components from this library provide a different level of complexity, so you can pick the one which best fits your purposes; in general, the most powerful and versatile ID picker is represented by the [asserted composite ID](#asserted-composite-id) and its multiple-targets counterpart [asserted composite IDs](#asserted-composite-ids), which can be used for both external and internal IDs and editable taxonomies, with full lookup support.
+Various components from this library provide a different level of complexity, so you can pick the one which best fits your purposes; in general, the most powerful and versatile ID picker is represented by the [asserted composite ID](#assertedcompositeidcomponent) and its multiple-targets counterpart [asserted composite IDs](#assertedcompositeidscomponent), which can be used for both external and internal IDs and editable taxonomies, with full lookup support.
 Other components in this library should be considered obsolete.

-## Asserted Composite IDs

 ### AssertedCompositeIdComponent